How can we think deeper and more broadly about our business ideas? How can we evaluate each idea’s market potential?

 I highly encourage you to read Noah Kagan’s post How to Create a Million Dollar Business This Weekend to see how he calculated his Total Available Market.

 In the global bestseller Blue Ocean Strategy, the authors provide a number of handy tools and diagnostics to identify blue oceans: uncontested market spaces through new value propositions.
 Personally, I have used the Blue Ocean Strategy Canvas and 4 Actions Framework many times over the years for different consulting projects.

 Blue Ocean Strategy Canvas charts out the factors of competition on x axis, quality of offering on the y axis.
 Which 3-4 factors present the best opportunities for new value propositions?
-The sample strategy canvas below shows how Southwest Airlines decided to focus on friendly service, speed and frequent departures to differentiate themselves from other airlines.

 4 Actions Framework asks which factors of competition should your offering eliminate, reduce, create and raise?

 Which of your ideas sounds the most exciting?
 Which business could you imagine working on (and staying on top of the industry) for 5, 10, 20 years?
 Which business can you provide both a unique product and high value to customers?
 Which business fits your desired outcomes and lifestyle?
 Which one has a purpose that’s enduring and important to you?